Blackrock, Cork: Places of interest

 A short distance from the village is Blackrock Castle.
 There has been a castle on the site since medieval times but the present castle was built in the mid-19th century in mock-baronial style.
 It now houses an observatory and planetarium.

 The Marina, a tree-lined avenue (not strictly a marina) runs along the southern bank of the River Lee from Blackrock Village past Páirc Uí Chaoimh and is a used for a number of recreational activities such as rowing, walking and cycling.
 The Atlantic Pond, in the shadow of Páirc Uí Chaoimh, is also used by walkers and is populated by wildlife, mainly ducks and swans.

 Dundanion Castle, overlooking the Marina but difficult to access, is a ruined 16th-century castle.
 It is from this spot that William Penn reputedly sailed on his first voyage to America in 1682 before founding the state of Pennsylvania.

 Blackrock Village hosts a farmer's market every Sunday morning in the village square.
 A pathway links the village to the relatively new development of Eden in Blackrock, which is a mix of apartments, duplexes and houses along with green spaces built on the former grounds of Blackrock convent.
 The village square and surrounding area were subject to a €2 million "rejuvenation" scheme between 2015 and 2017.

 Transport

 Blackrock was formerly served by the narrow gauge Cork, Blackrock and Passage Railway.
-Blackrock railway station opened on 8 June 1850, but finally closed on 12 September 1932. the old railway line is now used by walkers as an amenity.
+Blackrock railway station opened on 8 June 1850, but finally closed on 12 September 1932. the old railway line is now used by walkers and cyclists as an amenity.
 From 1898 to 1931 it was served by the Cork Electric Tramways and Lighting Company.

-The Number 202, and Number 215 bus routes link Blackrock to the city.
-The Number 219 bus route links Blackrock to Bishopstown via Douglas on a southern orbital route that avoids the city centre.
+The number 202, number 212, and number 215 bus routes link Blackrock to the city.
+The number 219 bus route links Blackrock to Bishopstown via Douglas on a southern orbital route that avoids the city centre.